-More than 36 Covered Transactions reflected on Table 26 were tested against a single, specific result.
-Some APAs - deliberately infrequent - specify not a point or a range, but a "floor" or a "ceiling".
+Up to 20 Covered Transactions reflected on Table 26 were tested against a single, specific result.
+Some APAs - deliberately infrequent - specify not a point or a range, but a "floor" or a "ceiling."
 When a floor is used, the tested party's result must be greater than or equal to some particular value.
 When a ceiling is used, the tested party's result must be less than or equal to some particular value.
-Three or fewer APAs executed in 2007 used a floor or a ceiling.
+Three or fewer APAs executed in 2008 used a floor or a ceiling.

 Some APAs look to a tested party's results over a period of years (multi-year averaging) to determine whether a taxpayer has complied with the APA.
-In 2007, rolling multi-year averaging was used for seven Covered Transactions.
-Five of those used three-year averages.
-Seven Covered Transactions used a cumulative multi-year average, while 40 Covered Transactions used term averages and three or fewer Covered Transactions used partial term averages.
+In 2008, rolling multi-year averaging was used for 11 Covered Transactions.
+Six of those used three-year averages.
+Fourteen Covered Transactions used a cumulative multi-year average, while 35 Covered Transactions used term averages and four Covered Transactions used partial-term averages.